CZ-NIC/knot-resolver/doc/build.rst

 .. note:: Latest up-to-date packages for various distribution can be obtained from `<https://knot-resolver.cz/download/>`_

-Knot-resolver is written for UNIX-like systems, mainly in C99.
+Knot-resolver is written for UNIX-like systems using modern C standards.
 Portable I/O is provided by libuv_.
 Some 64-bit systems with LuaJIT 2.1 may be affected by `a problem <https://github.com/LuaJIT/LuaJIT/blob/v2.1/doc/status.html#L100>`_